dspringuel-va/blog-posts/kubernetes/README.md

 Kubernetes creates a default namespace, where all resources go if no namespace is specified upon resource creation.

 Some resources are cluster-level resources, which means that they can't be in a namespace.
-The namespace resource itself is a good example of a cluster-level resource (Kubernetes doesn't allow to have a namespace resource within a namespace).
+The namespace resource itself is a good example of a cluster-level resource (Kubernetes doesn't allow you to have a namespace resource within a namespace).
 Nodes and persistent volumes are other examples of cluster-level resources.

 ### Workloads